trotter/trotter.github.com/_posts/2011-04-11-use-git-plumbing-for-more-awesome-github-pages.markdown

 blog or documentation, but I've been having a small problem with mine lately.
 My bounce rates on this blog are higher than I'd like, so I started using Jekyll's `related_posts` feature to let people know there's more they might want to read.
-Unfortunately, GitHub disables `lsi` when building your Jekyll blog, because it requires more processing power than they'd like to spend.
+Unfortunately, GitHub disables `lsi`, which gives good cross-post recommendations, when building your Jekyll blog, because it requires more processing power than they'd like to spend.

 Thankfully, Scott Chacon gave a [fantastic talk](http://threetrees.heroku.com/#1) at RubyNation a week ago that covered some neat git plumbing tricks to solve my